siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-11-15-understanding-ssh-service-on-linux.md

 ---
 ## Understanding SSH Service on Linux

 Secure Shell (SSH) is a critical protocol in the realm of network security, particularly for Linux systems.
 It provides a secure method for remote access and management of servers over unsecured networks.
-This blog post will explore the SSH service on Linux, covering its installation, configuration, security practices, and practical usage.
+This article will explore the SSH service on Linux, covering its installation, configuration, security practices, and practical usage.

 ### What is SSH?